Genetics Home › About the Department

 We were all deeply saddened by the untimely death of Dr. Kadesch in January 2011, but once again, the Department found strength within its own faculty, naming Dr. Stephen Liebhaber the new Interim Chair.
 Dr. Liebhaber boasts a lifetime commitment to Penn, as he has been a member of the Department since 1982.
-He looks forward to nurturing the Department’s growth and has already recruited two junior faculty members, Dr. Yoseph Barash and Dr. Casey Brown, during his time as Interim Chair.
+He successfully recruited two junior faculty members, Dr. Yoseph Barash and Dr. Casey Brown, during his time as Interim Chair.

 In 2014 Dr. Daniel Rader was appointed as the Department's fifth standing Chair.
 Dr. Rader has been a faculty member at Penn since 1994 in the Department of Medicine engaged in research in human genetics, model systems, and translational medicine.